fer8614/taskflow-backend/README.md

   - `GET /api/projects/:id` - Get all projects
   - `PUT /api/projects/:id` - Update project by id
   - `DELETE /api/projects/:id` - Delete a task
-- **Routes For Task**
-  - `POST /api/projects/:projectId/tasks` - Create a new task
-  - `GET /api/projects/:projectId/tasks` - Get all task by project

 > [!NOTE]
 > Mongoose Populate() Method
 The Populate method provided in mongoose ODM (Object Document Model) is used to replace the specified path in the document of one collection with the actual document from the other collection.
 In this case all the project data.

+- **Routes For Task**
+  - `POST /api/projects/:projectId/tasks` - Create a new task
-   - `GET /api/projects/:projectId/tasks` - Get all task by project
+  - `GET /api/projects/:projectId/tasks` - Get all tasks by project

 For a complete list of endpoints and their details, refer to the API documentation.